 - Letter of interest (1-2 pages) detailing how you would contribute as the Visiting Artist, based on the position description and activities of the program

-- Samples of photo work (10-20) completed in the last four years
+- Samples of photo work (10-20) completed in recent years

 - Resume/CV not to exceed 3 pages, with an emphasis on areas of photography

 - Two (2) critical reviews of work (optional).